The Parks Trust model

 The Trust is committed to maintaining its green estate to a high standard and to continually improve its quality.
 Many of the parks were built with the intention that facilities such as toilets, cafés and play areas would be introduced at a later date and over time the Trust is ambitious to provide such facilities and services.

 It was always envisaged by the Development Corporation, that Milton Keynes would continue to grow and that the green estate would need to change and at times be reconfigured as the city evolved.
 A key part of the planning right from the start was to build in flexibility and make the city ‘future proof’ as far as it was possible to do so – the wide grid road corridors are an example of that thinking.
 The Trust considers that it has a responsibility to respond to changing circumstances of different generations and civic and national priorities and to help the city develop and grow.

-If you would like to see our Chief Executive's report on our Financial Statements for 2012/13 please click here.
-For any information on the Trust's latest accounts please contact email@example.com.
+For information on the Trust's latest accounts please contact firstname.lastname@example.org.